This blog may contain affiliate links. Read our disclosure policy for more info.

 Sri Lankans eat a majority vegetarian diet that consists of lentils, beets, mango, and peppers (capsicum if you’re from Australia like me!)
 They also use lots of coconut including coconut oil and coconut milk.

-I didn’t try a meal in Sri Lanka that I didn’t like, but the best place to eat was by far at local guest houses.
 The meals are freshly prepared and by staying and eating at local guesthouses you’re directly supporting the local communities and small businesses!
 It’s also one way to try real Sri Lankan food as your hosts will cook for you exactly what they would normally eat.

 Some of my favorite guesthouses in Sri Lanka were: